-Increasing Number of Content Providers Adopt the New Internet Protocol
+Increasing Number of Content Providers Adopt the Last Internet Protocol

 These measurements were shared within the framework of the event organized by LACNIC to mark IPv6 Day’s tenth anniversary.
 During the event, presenters highlighted that one in five Internet users in our region surfs the net using the new protocol, most of them without even knowing it.
 The reason for this is that many Internet Service Providers (ISPs) have already deployed IPv6 and it is practically transparent to users.